rebelsky/sams-assorted-musings-reflections/week-of-advising-oct-2017.md

 Suggest they talk to the Chair as a starting point.
 Suggest that they talk to another student who is doing a similar double major.

+Quick chat in the hallway with advisee about the importance of attending classes.

+Chat with double major advisese about courses for next semester [4].
+Suggest some additional courses.
+Discuss the value of music lessons.

+"It is highly unlikely that I will allow a first-year student into CSC 321 next semester."

 Career and post-graduation issues
 ---------------------------------